Bullet for the General (1967)

 The Film

 Gian Maria Volonté (Fistful of Dollars) plays El Chunco, the charismatic bandit leader and does a very good job.
-The character varies from wildly over-the-top leadership, to very subdued and caring, and Volonté pulls it off successfully.
-Klaus Kinski gives a good range from insane to restrained as El Santo, a religious man who is more than at home with a rifle or grenade.
+The character varies from wildly over-the-top leadership, to very subdued and caring and Volonté pulls it off successfully.
+Klaus Kinski gives one of his best genre performances as El Santo, an insane religious man who is more than at home with a rifle or grenade.
 The rest of the cast look fine in their roles as well.
+Columbian born Lou Castel (star of the drug trip Italo-Western ˇMátalo!
+(1970)) and British actress Martine Beswick (Dr Jekyll & Sister Hyde (1971)) are good as Bill Tate and the love interest Adelita.

-This impressively shot film features an exciting and addictive storyline and offers a break for Spaghetti Western fans who have tired of the conventional genre offerings.
-The strong political theme is unlikely to be to everyone's taste, but it is well written into the film, and is quite unintrusive to the casual viewer.
+Damiani's impressively shot film features a particularly well written storyline along with some fine acting from Kinsi and Volonté making it certainly one of the best of the Mexican Revolution Italo-Westerns.
+The strong political theme is unlikely to be to everyone's taste, but it is well written into the film and is quite unintrusive.
+Recommended.

 Anyone famous in it?
-Klaus Kinski - Euro-cinema legend, famous for roles in Aguire: The Wrath of God and Fitzcarraldo
+Klaus Kinski - Euro-cinema legend, famous for his role in Herzog's Aguire: The Wrath of God (1973)

-Gian Maria Volonté - chief vilian in Fistful of Dollars and For a Few Dollars More
+Gian Maria Volonté - chief villian of Sergio Leone's Fistful of Dollars (1964)

 Directed by anyone interesting?
-Damiano Damiani - director of How to Kill a Judge and the western A Genius, Two Friends and an Idiot.
+Damiano Damiani - director of politicised crime thriller How to Kill a Judge (1974) and the late Italo-Western Un genio, due compari, un pollo (1975)

-Any violence?
+Any gore or violence ?
 Quite a lot of gunfights, including a machine gun, no blood.

 The DVD

-The image is pretty good - lots of grain and some scratches and speckles but never unwatchable.
+The image is strong - noticable grain and some scratches and speckles but good colours and detail.

 Audio English language - Dolby digital mono.
-Sound fine.
+Sounds fine.

 (Note: Some background dialogue is in Spanish, unsubtitled)